-I, along with another girl, Aditi, started to hike towards the view point at around five in the morning.
-The hike was an easy one and takes around 30 to 40 minutes to reach the view point.
+I, along with another girl, Aditi, started to hike towards the viewpoint at around five in the morning.
+The hike was an easy one and took about 30 to 40 minutes to reach the viewpoint.

 Wait till the trail starts to get uneven and rough.

 I was left speechless.
 I was too mesmerized to say anything!
 Or maybe too hungry because yes, the hike goes you famished.